A global leader in sustainable technologies

 Oh, and it provides leading cancer drugs, Cisplatin and Carboplatin.

-Atypical of British innovation, Johnson Matthey is very good at commercialising its discoveries.
+Atypical of British innovation, Johnson Matthey is very good at commercialising its discoveries, as these case studies attest.

 For instance, the company’s scientists in Scotland accidentally discovered the most bitter substance known to man.
 A lesser company might have shelved it as a curio.
 They called it Bitrex and use it to eradicate accidental poisoning.
 It is now added to a wide variety of potentially dangerous household products and is also used in denaturing industrial alcohol, making anyone consuming it to spit it out instantly.
 A thimbleful of Bitrex can be tasted if added to an Olympic-sized swimming pool.